 - 1. Size of the target population.
 Provide the number of people that the project is intended to reach. - 2.
 Who is the target population?
 Provide information on the characteristics, statistics, relative comparisons or other demographics of the group of people to be served by the project. - 3.
 What are the unmet needs of the target population?
 Describe why this group of persons is being targeted for service and what their needs are as related to the project.
-This could include information on education levels, access to resources, the community situation, or factors such as a seasonal population increase, unemployment, etc. - 4.
-How are the target population's needs not being met by the library or other community services?
+This could include information on education levels, access to resources, the community situation, or factors such as a seasonal population increase, unemployment, etc. - How are the target population's needs not being met by the library or other community services?
 Provide information on the current conditions which prevent the applicant or other organizations from meeting the target population's needs.
-This could include information on the collection, staffing, resources, accessibility, etc. - 5.
-How does the project relate to the applicant's long range plan or enhance the mission of the organization?
+This could include information on the collection, staffing, resources, accessibility, etc. - How does the project relate to the applicant's long range plan or enhance the mission of the organization?
 Indicate the applicable sections of the long range plan of the organization that the project supports.
 The entire long range plan does not have to be included. - 6.
 Additional factors for consideration.
 If applicable, include any additional information to provide context for the need for the project.
+If this project has had any previous activity or funding either locally or the project.
 If this project has had any previous activity or funding, either locally or from LSTA or other grants, provide a current status of the project and its results to date.
 If there is no information to be provided, indicate "Not Applicable."